 Operational parameters and conditions

-The TCLD collimators be used during ion operation only.
-They will be moved to settings of 10-20 local beam sizes before – or – bringing the beams in collision.
+The TCLD collimators around IR2 are expected to be used during heavy ion operation only.
+They will be moved to settings of 10-20 local beam sizes before – or while – bringing the beams in collision.

-The should contribute in a negligible way to the machine impedance (note that they will only be needed with beam in collision, so beams will be stabilized by beam-beam effects).
+The TCLD collimators should contribute in a negligible way to the machine impedance (note that they will only be needed with beam in collision, so beams will be stabilized by beam-beam effects).

 Technical and Installation services required